 1. Develop an awareness of the importance of a child-centred strength-based approach to assessment for young children.

-2. Appreciate the approach itself, what makes the approach unique, how it complements the child centred approach and the core components of a learning story.
+2. Appreciate the approach itself, what makes the approach unique, how it complements the child centred approach

-4. Understand how a combination of story types can be used together to make up a childs Storybook and how many can be included in a child’s individual Storybook /portfolio per year.
+4. Understand how a combination of story types can be used together to make up a child's storybook and how many can be included in a child’s individual storybook /portfolio per year.

 5. Learn how to strengthen partnerships with parents by engaging them in their childrens learning and sharing their professional work with young children.

 Easy to follow components

 Certificate of Completion